sebastiansantos1986/sebastiansantos1986/README.md

 ## 🌱 Currently Learning

-- Swift and SwiftUI (the hard way — by shipping real tools)
+- Swift and SwiftUI — building native macOS tools
-- macOS internals, LaunchDaemons, and Apple Silicon security
+- Python — automation and scripting
-- How to turn "I wish this existed" into something that actually works
+- Shell scripting — because a good one-liner can save your day

 ---